 This is another type of permanent insurance that offers a death benefit, lifetime coverage, and a savings component.
 But unlike whole life insurance, a universal plan’s premium amounts are flexible and can be adjusted by using the plan’s cash value.
 You can also access your earnings and use them to increase or decrease the death benefit.

-Folks who buy whole or universal polices tend to be rich.
-They use the insurance to help preserve their wealth when transferring it to beneficiaries.
+Folks who buy whole or universal policies tend to be rich.
+They use life insurance to help preserve their wealth when transferring it to beneficiaries.

 How to Buy Life Insurance

 If you’re employed full-time, you probably have term life insurance provided by your employer.
 The death benefit typically equals your annual salary.
 However, your coverage ends as soon as you leave the company, so don’t rely on your workplace plan.